-Harris, 55, is the third woman to be named as a vice-presidential candidate for a major political party and the first Black woman.
+Harris, 56, is the third woman to be named as a vice-presidential candidate for a major political party.
 She follows Geraldine Ferraro, who was chosen as Walter Mondale’s Democratic running mate in 1984, and Sarah Palin, who was named by John McCain as the Republican vice-presidential pick in 2008.

-Here are some things to know about Harris.
+Here are some things to know about the projected vice president:

 She’s a California native.